Outdoor education: Definitions

-Outdoor education can be simply defined as experiential learning in, for, or about the outdoors.
-The term 'outdoor education', however, is used broadly to refer to a range of organized activities that take place in a variety of ways in predominantly outdoor environments.
+Outdoor education can be defined as experiential learning in, for, or about the outdoors.
+The term "outdoor education", however, is used broadly to refer to a range of organized activities that take place in a variety of ways in predominantly outdoor environments.
 Common definitions of outdoor education are difficult to achieve because interpretations vary according to culture, philosophy, and local conditions.

 Outdoor education is often referred to as synonymous with outdoor learning, outdoor school, forest schools and wilderness education.
-Outdoor education often uses or draws upon related elements and/or informs related areas.
+Outdoor education often uses or draws upon related elements and/or informs related areas, such as teaching students how to pitch tents and cook over a campfire.
 The hallmark of outdoor education is its focus on the "outdoor" side of this education; whereas adventure education would focus on the adventure side and environmental education would focus on environmental.
 Expeditionary education involves expeditions into wilderness "where man is but a visitor."
 All of these activities typically involve experiential education.

 Education outside the classroom

 "Education outside the classroom" describes school curriculum learning, other than with a class of students sitting in a room with a teacher and books.
 It encompasses biology field trips and searching for insects in the school garden, as well as indoor activities like observing stock control in a local shop, or visiting a museum.
 It is a concept currently enjoying a revival because of the recognition of benefits from the more active style.
-The Education and Skills Committee of the House of Commons of the United Kingdom has reported that it brings history and art to life, develops social skills, and clearly enhances geography and science.,.
+The Education and Skills Committee of the House of Commons of the United Kingdom has reported that it brings history and art to life, develops social skills, and clearly enhances geography and science.
 There are key policies in place for outdoor learning in England, Scotland and Wales.